nextstrain/narratives/narratives/narratives_ncov_sit-rep_2020-08-14.md

 # [Asia situation after June 1](https://nextstrain.org/ncov/asia/2020-08-11?d=tree,map&dmin=2020-06-01&f_region=Asia&legendOpen&p=grid)

-Looking at the genomes samples after June 1st (i.e. in the past 2 months) we see that the sampling is dominated by fewer countries.
+Looking at the genomes sampled after June 1 (i.e. in the past 2 months), we see that the sampling is dominated by fewer countries.
 This limits the conclusions we can draw, but it appears that we may have fewer transmissions between countries.

 This is also evident looking at the phylogeny, where we have large monophyletic (in the same part of the tree) groupings of genomes from Singapore (yellow) and Bangladesh (light green).